rails-inspire-django/django-turbo-helper/docs/source/real-time-updates.md

-# Update Page in Real Time via Websocket
+# Real Time Updates via Websocket

 Use Websocket and Turbo Stream to update the web page in real time, without writing Javascript.